Evaluating the True Costs of Cheap PCB Prototypes

 Lack of Testing and Verification

-During prototyping, it’s easy for electronics engineering teams to overlook testing and verification as they focus on achieving certain functionality.
+Skimping on testing during the prototyping phase is another major source of hidden expenses in cheap prototypes.
+It’s easy for electronics engineering teams to overlook testing and verification as they focus on achieving certain functionality.
 By failing to test a PCB in its entirety across multiple iterations, design errors can slip through, resulting in less reliable designs.
-When you work with a CM that is invested in your success beyond prototypes, the necessity for testing becomes apparent.
+A reliable manufacturing partner emphasizes testing and verification across all stages of development.
+Design tweaks—even seemingly minor ones—can impact functionality elsewhere in the board.

 Lack design rigor